christopherdurr/booknotes/toolsoftitans.md

 If you can’t be first in a category, set up a new category you can be first in.

 You don't have to be better, you just have to be different.

+Don't be afraid to do something you're not qualified to do.